 Full Document Submission

-A second administrative process to ensure that the Vanuatu Government has all the documents required to complete the Honorary Citizenship process.
+A second administrative process to ensure that the Vanuatu Government has all the documents required to complete the Citizenship process.

 The FIU process is relatively fast – Normally seven to ten days.
 It results in a letter being produced to confirm the applicant is cleared for Citizenship subject to completing the remaining formalities.